Chloë Sevigny: 1999–2006: Boys Don't Cry and The Brown Bunny

 Around 2002, Sevigny began collaborating with friend Tara Subkoff for the Imitation of Christ fashion label and conceptual art project, with their first collection being released in 2003.
 She served as the creative director for the line, which was referred to as being "more about performance art and cultural theory than clothes".
 In film, Sevigny had a role in Lars von Trier's parable Dogville (2003), playing one of the various residents of a small mountain town, alongside Nicole Kidman, Lauren Bacall, and Paul Bettany.
 The film received mixed reactions, and was criticized by Roger Ebert and Richard Roeper as being "anti-American".
-She also re-united with former Boys Don't Cry star Peter Sarsgaard for the biographical film Shattered Glass (2003), also alongside Hayden Christensen, about the career of Stephen Glass, a journalist whose reputation is destroyed when his widespread journalistic fraud is exposed.
+In 2003, she re-united with former Boys Don't Cry star Peter Sarsgaard for the biographical film Shattered Glass, also alongside Hayden Christensen, about the career of Stephen Glass, a journalist whose reputation is destroyed when his widespread journalistic fraud is exposed.
 Sevigny played Caitlin Avey, one of Glass' co-editors.